 This includes:

 Your portfolio department may require you to declare certain associations.
 For example, if you're associated with a person or group suspected or known to be involved in unlawful activity.
+This is often referred to as a declarable association.

-Jack has a non-financial conflict of interest.
+Mohammed has a non-financial conflict of interest.
 His personal relationship with his ex-colleague has the capacity to compromise his impartiality when assessing the tenders.
 He should declare his interest to the board and then the board should remove him from involvement in the tender process.
 The board’s actions should be recorded in the minutes.

-Kate realises she has a conflict of interest as a result of the recruitment process.
+Priya realises she has a conflict of interest as a result of the recruitment process.
 Her capacity to impartially select a candidate could reasonably be seen to be hampered by her family relationship with one of the applicants.
-Kate should formally declare and register this interest with the entity board and ask to be removed from the selection process and/or have an independent third party oversee the recruitment process.
+Priya should formally declare and register this interest with the entity board and ask to be removed from the selection process and/or have an independent third party oversee the recruitment process.

 This conflict exists if you have a relationship with someone who could influence or be seen to influence, your decisions or actions as a board director.

 Peter and Quynh are in a personal relationship.
-Peter is a board director and Quynh is the CEO of public entity X. As a member of the board, Peter makes decisions about Quynh’s performance as the CEO.
+Peter is a board director and Quynh is the CEO of a public entity.
+As a member of the board, Peter makes decisions about Quynh’s performance as the CEO.
 This represents a direct private interest for Peter in their role as board director because their own personal relationship with Quynh may directly influence decisions they make about Quynh’s performance as CEO.

 Peter and Quynh should disclose their relationship to the board and seek guidance from a neutral party/disclosure officer on how to manage the conflict.
 This could include the board director resigning, ending the relationship (relinquish) or removing themselves from any matter considering the CEO’s performance.

-You may have a duty to another public sector organisation.
+You have a duty to another public sector organisation.

 For example, you may be on the board of another public sector organisation or have a role with a government department or local council.

-Emma is on the board of a local TAFE, which is classified as a Victorian public entity.
+Sofia is on the board of a local TAFE, which is classified as a Victorian public entity.
 She also sits on the board of a federal government body advising on tertiary education policy.
 The federal government body is currently reviewing the performance of the TAFE sector in different states.

-You may have a duty to another private organisation.
+You have a duty to another private organisation.

 For example, you may be a director of a private company, a member of a professional organisation, or an office bearer or volunteer at a local club.